-Vision and Mission
+Vision and Mission.

-The vision of the CTDA is to serve as a standards-based repository and infrastructure supporting a diverse set of applications, services, and discovery tools that offer long-term management, secure storage, preservation solutions, and -wherever possible - open access to digital assets of enduring value, as determined by the CTDA participants.
+The vision of the Connecticut Digital Archive (CTDA) is to serve as a standards-based repository and infrastructure supporting a diverse set of applications, services, and discovery tools that offer long-term management, secure storage, preservation solutions, and - wherever possible - open access to digital assets of enduring value, as determined by the CTDA participants themselves.

-The mission of the Connecticut Digital Archive (CTDA) is to provide services for the preservation of and access to digital assets inherent to the research, information, and educational missions of its participating institutions.
+The mission of the CTDA is to provide preservation of and access services for digital assets supporting the research, information, and educational missions of its participating institutions.